ravendb/book/Intro/Intro.md

 means not only gaining knowledge of what it does, but also all the reasoning behind the bytes.
 In effect, I want you to understand all the _whys_ of RavenDB.

-Since a blog post and a book have very different structure, audience and purpose, I'll instead aim to give you the same easy-reading feeling of your favorite blogger.
-If I've accomplished what I set out to do, this will be neither dry documentation, nor a reference book.
+Although a blog post and a book have very different structure, audience and purpose, I'll still aim to give you the same easy-reading feeling of your favorite blogger.
+If I've accomplished what I have set out to do, this will be neither dry documentation, nor a reference book.
 If you need either, you can read the [online RavenDB documentation](http://ravendb.net/docs).
 This is not to say that the book is purely my musings;
 the content is also born from the training course we've been teaching for the past eight years and the